 A town rich in heritage!

 Haltwhistle is a small town in west Northumberland situated off the A69 main Newcastle to Carlisle road, 16 miles west of Hexham.
-It is a pictureque town with a rich border heritage.
+It is a picturesque town with a rich border heritage.

 Nestling beside the River South Tyne, Haltwhistle is the closest town to the stunning central section of the Hadrian's Wall World Heritage site and the Northumberland National Park, both of which are only about 2 miles (3kms) away.

-Places of interest include : The medieval Holy Cross Church, Mr George's Museum of Time and the impressive Alston Arches viaduct.
+Places of interest include : The medieval Holy Cross Church and the impressive Alston Arches viaduct.
 Nearby Hadrian's wall attractions such as The Roman Army Museum, Roman Vindolanda and Housesteads.
 Haltwhistle itself offers a variety of great places to eat, shop and stay with many independent establishments.
 The town is thus a favourite with walkers and cyclists.